 Circulation desk: "The place in the library where you check out, renew, and return library materials.
 You can also get help with library related questions."

 Document Delivery or Intercampus Loan: "A service that allow you to have an item from one of our other library locations to be sent to your preferred library location for check out.
-For example, having a book in Arlington sent to Fairfax for pick-up."
+For example, having a book at Mason Square sent to Fairfax for pick-up."